-The GASB also issued the following pronouncements: GASB Statement No. 87, Leases, is effective for fiscal years beginning after June 15, 2021.
-GASB Statements No. 91, Conduit Debt Obligations, is effective for fiscal years beginning after Dec.
+The GASB has issued the following pronouncements: GASB Statement No. 87, Leases, is effective for fiscal years beginning after June 15, 2021.
+GASB Statement No. 91, Conduit Debt Obligations, is effective for fiscal years beginning after Dec.
 15, 2021.
 GASB Statement No. 92, Omnibus 2020, the requirements related to Statement 87 are effective upon issuance, the rest is effective for fiscal years beginning after June 15, 2021.
 GASB Statement No. 93, Replacement of Interbank Offered Rates, is effective for reporting periods ending after June 15, 2020.
 GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, is effective for fiscal years beginning after June 15, 2022.
+GASB Statement No. 96, Subscription-Based Information Technology Arrangements, is effective for fiscal years beginning after June 15, 2022.
+GASB Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans - an amendment of GASB Statement No. 14 and No. 84, and a supersession of GASB Statement No. 32, is effective for fiscal years beginning after June 15, 2021.
 OP&F is analyzing the impact that these GASB pronouncements will have on the financial statements.